TUNING GUIDE TABLE OF CONTENTS

 To protect the bike from damaging itself, however, there are minimum and maximum adjustment levels built into the system.
 This puts limits on the amount the ECU can tune and adjust itself to for safety reasons and to protect the bike and rider.
 Some upgrades fall outside the limit of what the ECU can adjust itself to and will therefore need a remap.
 Other mods we offer fall right on the edge of what the bike can adjust itself to, so remapping is optional, but is always a good idea if a rider wants to truly optimize their bike and have it running its best.

 WHEN DO YOU HAVE TO TUNE THE BIKE?

-Since the Liquid Cooled Triumph models are able to adjust themselves to an extent, there are fewer British Customs upgrades that a Liquid Cooled Triumph will need a remap for.
+Since the Liquid Cooled Triumph models can adjust themselves to an extent, there are fewer upgrades that a Liquid Cooled Triumph will need a remap for.

-Example of subtle BC upgrades: (components that it can adjust to itself)
+Examples of subtle upgrades: (components that it can adjust to itself)

 - Intake (High Flow Replacement Air Filter, Snorkel)

 - Exhaust (Slip-On Exhaust)More significant upgrades require you to adjust the bike’s tune.
 The ECU will adapt as much as it can, but these upgrades will fall on the very end of the spectrum of what it can adjust for, so it’s best to get a custom tune.